The Slow Movement of Pandemic Care

 Over the next 2 weeks I continued my usual routine of fitness and trying to improve my mobility.
 Prior to having the injections, I was getting quite frustrated not being able to do my neuro-rehab home exercises because of the pain.
 Over the next few days, I had a few episodes of zapping, but they were much milder than what I had before, and I was able to continue exercising.
 I logged all this in a draft email ready to send to my surgeon after two weeks-time.

 My overall view is that the injections might have eased the pain and zapping, but they certainly haven’t stopped it completely.

 I emailed my surgeon to tell him how I feel and that I can’t be sure if the injections are working because the pain is so intermittent and random.
 He replied to me straight away, and suggested I meet up with him again in a few weeks so he can top the injections up.
 He told me he will ask his secretary to send me an appointment in the post.
 I don’t mind trying this again, as they might have dampened the symptoms a bit, and that in itself is a win really.

 I might ask my consultant neurologist if I can try either gabapentin or pregabalin (Licra) again.
 I tried a few neuropathic painkillers before I even started getting the zaps, I found they didn’t really help with any of my other symptoms, but I am yet to try them for this zapping sensation which started later on.

 The other thing I’m considering is getting an opinion from an ophthalmologist (eye specialist), this is because when I have an episode of zapping, moving my eyes makes it worse.
-I’m already under ophthalmology for my nystagmus and double vision, so it may be worth asking
+I’m already under ophthalmology for my Overview Nystagmus involves the involuntary and uncontrolled... and Overview Diplopia, commonly known as double vision, happens ..., so it may be worth asking